Social

 401(k) Plan

 Generally, eligible earnings in the 401(k) Plan include base compensation, overtime, and cash short-term incentive plan payments up to the annual compensation limits set by the Internal Revenue Service (IRS) of the United States Department of Treasury.
 Employees are 100% vested in the Company’s contributions upon completing at least three years of service.
 Eligible employees may contribute up to 50% of their eligible earnings on a pre-tax basis and in accordance with the IRS limits.
 New or rehired employees who do not enroll in the 401(k) Plan within 60 days are automatically enrolled for a personal 6% pre-tax contribution, the percentage and investment options of which can be changed at any time.
 Employees are always 100% vested in their personal contributions.
+Effective January 1, 2023, a Roth contribution feature was added to the 401(k) Plan.

 For eligible employees, Equitrans may make two contributions to an employee’s 401(k) Plan account:

-Retirement Contribution – This contribution currently equals 6% of an employee’s eligible earnings and is made regardless of whether the employee chooses to make a personal contribution to the 401(k) Plan.
+Retirement Contribution: This contribution currently equals 6% of an employee’s eligible earnings and is made regardless of whether the employee chooses to make a personal contribution to the 401(k) Plan.

-Matching Contribution – For those employees who choose to contribute to their 401(k) Plan, the Company matches 50% of their personal contribution, up to the first 6% contributed.
+Matching Contribution: For those employees who choose to contribute to their 401(k) Plan, the Company matches 50% of their personal contribution, up to the first 6% contributed.

 Employee Stock Purchase Plan

 The ESPP gives employees an opportunity to share in the future value created by the Company by purchasing shares of ETRN common stock at a discount.
 If enrolled, the employee’s after-tax payroll deductions will be used to purchase shares of ETRN common stock at a 15% discount, subject to IRS limitations.
 The Company pays the 15% difference between the employee’s discounted price and the market price, as well as all brokerage fees associated with purchasing the stock.
-When an employee sells stock, they are responsible for paying any taxes on the increase in value above the purchase cost and any fees associated with the selling of stock.
+When an employee sells their stock, they are responsible for paying any taxes on the increase in value above the purchase cost and any fees associated with the selling of stock.
 Employees are advised that the health of the Company, developments within the industry or the Company itself, or overall market fluctuations may cause the price of the Company stock to rise or fall.

 Medical Spending Account